lenny-h/nextgpt/README.md

 11. **Push to GitHub** Push your code to GitHub, which will trigger the GitHub Actions workflows.
 The workflows will:
     - Run database migrations
     - Deploy web and dashboard apps to Cloudflare Workers
-    - Deploy API, document-processor, and pdf-exporter to AWS ECS (Elastic Container Service)
+    - Deploy api, document-processor, and pdf-exporter to AWS ECS (Elastic Container Service)